CFPM/RapidCF/README.md

 ##Intro

-This is a ORM solution that is based on RedBeanPHP.
+This is a RB solution that is based on RedBeanPHP.
 It assumes several standards (such as primary key's exist in tables) that are generally adhered to.

 Base requirements for running RedBeanCF
 * Microsoft SQL Datasource
 * ColdFusion 9.0.1

 ##Version
-v.0.2
+v.0.3

 ##Licensce